alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 inline const auto   std_gui_font    = Standard_gui_font();
 ~~~

-Every windows keeps track of a default font, with no CSS-like inheritance, so the program has to replace the default font in both the main window and every control.
+Every window keeps track of a default font, with no CSS-like inheritance, so the program has to replace the default font in both the main window and every control.
 Happily Windows provides a function **`EnumChildWindows`** that calls a specified function for each child window (control).
-Also, the `<windowsx.h>` header provides the wrapper function `SetWindowFont` that sends a `WM_SETFONT` message to the specified window, simplifying that:
+Also, the `<windowsx.h>` header provides the wrapper macro `SetWindowFont` that sends a `WM_SETFONT` message to the specified window, simplifying that:

 ~~~cpp
 inline void set_standard_gui_font( const HWND window )